microsoft/CLRInstrumentationEngine/docs/test.md

 #### Via Script

 Run the script `[CLRInstrumentationEngine repo]\build.ps1` with IncludeTests.
-This will invoke the unit tests for x86, x64, and AnyCPU against either `Debug` or `Release` configuration.
+This will invoke the unit tests for x86, x64, and AnyCPU against either `Debug` or `Release` configuration post-build.
 |Flag|Description|
 |-|-|
 IncludeTests|Runs unit tests after build.